-Conduct research to develop informed insights about the few critical factors most likely to move a stock, following the ENTERTM quality framework (discussed in Chapters 8 and 23 of Best Practices for Equity Research Analysts), to derive a base-case financial forecast more accurate than consensus.
+Conduct research to develop informed insights about the few critical factors most likely to move a stock, following the ENTERTM quality framework (discussed in Chapters 8 and 23 of

+Select valuation method(s) Best Practices for Equity Research Analysts), to derive a base-case financial forecast more accurate than consensus.
 Create plausible upside and downside forecasts to stress test the base-case scenario.